Taro: India

 In Gujarat, it is called patar vel or saryia na paan.
-Gram flour, salt, turmeric, red chili powder made into paste and stuffed inside a roll of green taro leaves.
-Then steamed and in small portions and then fried.
+Gram flour, salt, turmeric, and red chili powder are made into paste and stuffed inside a roll of green taro leaves.
+Then the mixture is steamed, divided into small portions, and fried.

 Sindhis call it kachaloo; they fry it, compress it, and re-fry it to make a dish called tuk which complements Sindhi curry.

 In Kerala, a state in southern India, taro corms are known as chembu kizhangu (ചേമ്പ് കിഴങ്ങ്) and are a staple food, a side dish, and an ingredient in various side dishes like sambar.
 As a staple food, it is steamed and eaten with a spicy chutney of green chilies, tamarind, and shallots.
 The leaves and stems of certain varieties of taro are also used as a vegetable in Kerala.
 In Dakshin Kannada in Karnataka, it is used as a breakfast dish, either made like fritters or steamed.

 In Tamil Nadu and Andhra Pradesh, taro corms are known as sivapan-kizhangu (seppankilangu or cheppankilangu), chamagadda, or in coastal Andhra districts as chaama dumpa.
-They can be prepared in a variety of ways, such as by deep-frying in oil to be eaten on the side with rice, or cooking in a tangy tamarind sauce with spices, onion, and tomato.
+They can be prepared in a variety of ways, such as by deep-frying the steamed and sliced corms in oil known as chamadumpa chips to be eaten on the side with rice, or cooking in a tangy tamarind sauce with spices, onion, and tomato.

 In the east Indian state of West Bengal, taro corms are thinly sliced and fried to make chips called kochu bhaja(কচু ভাজা).
 The stem is used to cook kochur saag (কচুর শাগ) with fried hilsha (ilish) head or boiled chhola (chickpea), often eaten as a starter with hot rice.
 The corms are also made into a paste with spices and eaten with rice.
 The most popular dish is a spicy curry made with prawn and taro corms.
 Gathi kochu (গাঠি কচু) (taro variety) are very popular and used to make a thick curry called gathi kochur dal (গাঠি কচুর ডাল).
 Here kochur loti (কচুর লতি) (taro stolon) dry curry is a popular dish which is usually prepared with poppy seeds and mustard paste.
 Leaves and corms of shola kochu (শলা কচু) and maan kochu (মান কচু) are also used to make some popular traditional dishes.

 In Mithila, Bihar, taro corms are known as ədua (अडुआ) and its leaves are called ədikunch ke paat (अड़िकंच के पात).
 A curry of taro leaves is made with mustard paste and sour sun-dried mango pulp (आमिल; aamil).

 In Odisha, taro corms are known as saru.
 Dishes made of taro include saru besara (taro in mustard and garlic paste).
 It is also an indispensable ingredient in preparing dalma, an Odia cuisine staple (vegetables cooked with dal).
-Sliced taro corms, deep fried in oil and mixed with red chili powder and salt, are known as 'saru chips'.
+Sliced taro corms, deep fried in oil and mixed with red chili powder and salt, are known as saru chips.